Take Analytics On the Go With Mobile Dashboards

 Laura decided that, to close more deals, her sales team needs a better way to access the Sales Performance dashboard on the go.
 She enlisted your help again to make sure that her sales team meets their quota—and makes their flight to Bora Bora.

 Now that you’ve set up the Sales Performance dashboard, you can create a new layout for mobile devices.
 While the default layout you’ve already created works on all devices, including smartphones and tablets, it isn’t optimized for smaller screens.
-This means that you’ll be able to see all your data, but it might look cluttered.
+This means that you’ll be able to see all your data, but it might look cluttered or out of place.

 To learn more about making your dashboard mobile-ready, check out this video (English only).